-Compared to the rest of the Greater Boston market, the Proctor submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Greater Boston market, the Proctor submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 8 listings have been listed, which means new listings most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 25% of the available space in the Proctor are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 8 listings have been posted online, which means new listings might be going fast.
+You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,900 sqft.
-Most buildings in this market were built in 1986 and are Class B.
+Even though the median size is 3,700 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this region were built in 1986 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Health care is the dominant industry in this area.
 Commute by taxi is the most popular way to get to work amongst Proctor occupants.
 Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.